kma3a/comp-sci-fundamentals-hw/session6/reviewQuestions.md

 1. In C++, the structure name, or _tag_name_, is a type.

-2. Member funcions that are defined within class are implicitly _inline_.
+2. Member funcions that are defined within class are implicitly _private_.

-3. A function invocation w1.print(); means that print is a _member_ function.
+3. A function invocation w1.print(); means that print is a _public_ function.

 4. A private memeber (can or cannot)_can_ be used by a member function of that class.